Lower pressure drop by installing the right compressed air pipe size. Calculate the correct pipe size for your compressed air system.

 So in fact, the FAD (Normal liters per second, or Scfpm), is actually the amount of air that is sucked in by the compressor per minute.

 It is compressed, and then transported through the piping system.
-So at 7 bar pressure, the liters per minute (without the ‘normal’ ) is about 7 times smaller compared to the normal liters per second.
+So at 7 bar pressure, the liters per minute (without the 'normal' ) is about 8 (7 bar relative is 8 bar absolute) times smaller compared to the normal liters per second.

 This difference is so often overlooked; most people don't know about it and use the wrong terminology (even in compressor specifications sometimes!).